slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Understand:

 - who are the buyers, the sellers and their motivations.
 - that investments are competing with each other.
 - where is low optimism. market cycles.
 Recessions are caused when a bunch of people lose confidence all at once.

+> *'Every increase in the real wealth of the society, every increase in the quantity of useful labour employed within it, tends indirectly to raise the real rent of land.' -- Adam Smith*

+> *'If someone is trying to convince you it’s not a pyramid scheme, it’s a pyramid scheme.' -- Kevin Kelly*

 ### How to spot good investments?